SDSC-christian/solar-energy-suitability/README.md

 1. Clone the repo
 2. Install [gdal](https://gdal.org/en/latest/)
 2. Install the libraries in [requirements.txt](requirements.txt)
 3. Run [fetch_data.ipynb](solar-energy-suitability/notebooks/fetch_data.ipynb) ~20min ~10GB.
-This will download the tiff satelite images from swissimage and split them in png of size 1000x1000px (adjustable) into this [folder](data/swissimage/ch.swisstopo.swissimage-dop10-8K9OTrP9/tiles).
+This will download the tiff satellite images from swissimage and split them in png of size 1000x1000px (adjustable) into this [folder](data/swissimage/ch.swisstopo.swissimage-dop10-8K9OTrP9/tiles).

 ## Labelling
 You can use the tool that you prefer.
 Here are some options: